NYHL Draft Procedures

 The draft will be conducted at the conclusion of the final evaluation session.
 The Division Coordinator and Hockey Director will review the final rankings of all players with the coaches for final approval.
 Once rankings are finalized, coaches will first select goalies then skaters.
 Players will be drafted starting with the highest level (a rating of five) proceeding to the lowest level (a rating of one) until all players are drafted.
 The draft process will be as follows:

-· Players’ names will be written on the white board, grouped according to skill level.
+· Players’ names will be written on a 3x5 index card, grouped according to skill level.

 · Coaches will select players according to the draft rotation.

-· Coaches must select players from the highest skill on the board, with the following exception:
+Coaches must select players from the highest skill until all at that level are exhausted.

 The order of the draft will be as follows: